daniyace/scraper/README.md

 ## Usage

+1. Run `npm run save-login` or `yarn save-login` to save the login credentials of a user
-1. Run `npm run scrape` or `yarn scrape` to scrape the latest tweets of a user
+2. Run `npm run scrape` or `yarn scrape` to scrape the latest tweets of a user
-2. The tweets will be saved in a JSON file named under the folder `tweets`
+3. The tweets will be saved in a JSON file named under the folder `tweets`